Shoe: Globalization

-A process for manufacturing stitchless, that is, glued, shoes—AGO—was developed in 1910.
+In 1910, the AGO system of stitchless, glued shoes was developed.
 Since the mid-20th century, advances in rubber, plastics, synthetic cloth, and industrial adhesives have allowed manufacturers to create shoes that stray considerably from traditional crafting techniques.
 Leather, which had been the primary material in earlier styles, has remained standard in expensive dress shoes, but athletic shoes often have little or no real leather.
 Soles, which were once laboriously hand-stitched on, are now more often machine stitched or simply glued on.
 Many of these newer materials, such as rubber and plastics, have made shoes less biodegradable.
 It is estimated that most mass-produced shoes require 1000 years to degrade in a landfill.
 In the late 2000s, some shoemakers picked up on the issue and began to produce shoes made entirely from degradable materials, such as the Nike Considered.

+As a result of globalization, share of shoe imports in the United States rose from 4% in 1960 to 89% by 1995.
+In the Philippines, the town of Marikina produced 70% of the shoes sold domestically in the 1970s and 1980s, but after the country joined the World Trade Organization in 1995 for the economy's liberalization, a large influx of cheaply-produced shoes from China, Taiwan and other Asian countries made a sizable negative effect on its shoe industry.

 In 2007, the global shoe industry had an overall market of $107.4 billion, in terms of revenue, and is expected to grow to $122.9 billion by the end of 2012.
 Shoe manufacturers in the People's Republic of China account for 63% of production, 40.5% of global exports and 55% of industry revenue.
 However, many manufacturers in Europe dominate the higher-priced, higher value-added end of the market.